 - A cultural resources desktop study has been conducted for the Project, and the findings have been included in the constraints buffer shown on the concept plan.
-The study determined that there are no Category I or Category II Jefferson County Landmarks within the Project area. - The proposed buffering requirements per the ordinance amendment are greater for historic structures and areas, and the plan meets those standards.
+The study determined that there are no Category I Jefferson County Landmarks within the Project area. - A Category II Historic Resource, the Berry Hill House is located within the project area and has a proposed buffering that that meets the ordinance amendment buffering for historic structures and areas.
 The Historic Landmarks Commission is welcome to comment on the plan.